 1898: The Governor has telegraphed his superiors that the situation in Galicia, where renewed anti-Semitic violence has claimed the lives of 16 Jews, “is extremely serious.”

-1898: Private Levy transferred to the Hospital Corps of the United States Army.
+1898: Private Levy, a native of Paris, France, transferred from Company H of the 2nd Louisiana Infantry to the Hospital Corps of the United States Army.

 1901: Bicentennial of the Bevis Marks Synagogue, the oldest in England.
 Sephardic Jews founded Bevis Marks in 1701.
 The congregation is known as the Spanish and Portuguese Jews' Congregation.